-With all of the buzz around biologics, it can seem hard to sort out the key facts:
+With all the buzz around biologics, it can seem hard to sort out the key facts:

-Think about biologics as tiny, human-made soldiers.
-When they’re injected into the body, they do our bidding, fighting off the inflammation that causes so much discomfort for those living with UC.
+Think about biologics as tiny, human-made “soldiers.”
+When they’re injected into the body, they fight off inflammation that causes discomfort for those living with UC.

-- anti-tumor necrosis factor agents (anti-TNFs)
+- anti-tumor necrosis factor (anti-TNF) agents

 - integrin receptor antagonists (IRAs)